breadMSA/setsuna-render-port/README.md

 # Setsuna Discord Bot

-A Discord bot that connects to LLM API and chats with users in specific channels.
+A Discord AI bot that connects to LLM API and chats with users in specific channels.

 ## Features

 - Connects to Discord and responds to messages in configured channels
 - Integrates with multiple LLM APIs (Groq, Gemini, ChatGPT, Together AI, DeepSeek)
 - Provides context-aware responses by analyzing channel message history
+- Recognizes which messages did users reply to, and responds accordingly to the reply context
 - Simple channel activation/deactivation commands
 - Model selection when activating channels
-- Supports selecting specific Groq models, including llama-3.1, llama-3.3, gemma2, llama-4, and more
+- Supports selecting 17 specific Groq models, including llama-3.1, llama-3.3, gemma2, llama-4, and more
 - Persistent channel settings and model preferences stored on GitHub across restarts

 ## Invite Setsuna
 You can invite pre-built Setsuna to your Discord server using the following link:
 [Invite Setsuna to your Discord server](https://discord.com/oauth2/authorize?client_id=1372437324595462206&permissions=1689917160152128&integration_type=0&scope=applications.commands+bot)

-For server setup tutorial, please refer to the usage below.
+For server setup tutorial, please refer to the [usage](https://github.com/breadMSA/setsuna-discord-bot?tab=readme-ov-file#usage) below.

 ## Setup